yash-sonani/awscertification.io/Practice_Test_1.md

 <details>
    <summary><b>Click to get Answer</b></summary>
-<p><b>Option A.</b> Each Amazon VPC is placed in a specific Region and can span all the Availability Zones within that Region.
-Option B is incorrect because a subnet must be placed within the Region for the selected VPC.
-Option C is incorrect because edge locations are not available for subnets, and option D is incorrect because you cannot choose specific data centers.</p>
+<p><b>Option 1.</b> Each Amazon VPC is placed in a specific Region and can span all the Availability Zones within that Region.
+Option 2 is incorrect because a subnet must be placed within the Region for the selected VPC.
+Option 3 is incorrect because edge locations are not available for subnets, and option 4 is incorrect because you cannot choose specific data centers.</p>
  </details>